ESAKKIMADAN/EDGE-Marketing-Page/README.md

-# EDGE ARROW - Marketing Landing Page
+# EDGE - Marketing Landing Page

-Welcome to the official repository for the **EDGE ARROW** marketing landing page.
+Welcome to the official repository for the **EDGE ** marketing landing page.
 This page serves as a premium, state-of-the-art interactive product showcase for the world's first production-ready rollable display smartphone.

 Built using **React**, **Vite**, and **Framer Motion**, the application features rich visual showcases, custom WebGL ray effects, animated color transitions, and an embedded AI chatbot.